What is Youth Tour?

 2021 Youth Tour

-Due to COVID-19, Arizona’s Electric Cooperatives have made the hard decision to withdraw from the 2021 Washington, D.C.
+Due to COVID-19, Arizona’s Electric Cooperatives and NRECA have decided to cancel the 2021 Washington, D.C.
 Youth Tour.
-If you have any questions, please contact your local WYT Coordinator, or Hannah Capozzi at the Statewide office.
+If you have any questions, please contact your local WYT Coordinator or Hannah Capozzi at the Statewide office.
 Thank you for your patience and understanding.